 Kathryn recently finished a two-year tour stint as the sole violist in the crossover string octet Barrage 8 and was Courtesy Faculty at the Bower School of Music at Florida Gulf Coast University.
-She is now playing festivals and performances with the Suwannee Swing Saloon, a western swing band based out of Fort Meyers, Florida.
+She is now playing festivals and performances with the Suwannee Swing Saloon, a western swing band based out of Fort Meyers, Florida, as well as playing fiddle and performing with bluegrass, blues and country bands throughout Iowa.
 Adjunct Faculty at the School for Music Vocations at Southwestern Community College, where she teaches strings, aural skills, music fundamentals, piano, and voice.
 She can be found on YouTube, or through her www.kathrynsevering.com website, and her SoundCloud is https://soundcloud.com/kathryn-severing-violist#play

 DR. LAUREN BROWN – Classical voice